Thailand · tool

 Local etiquette

-- •Tipping is not mandatory but appreciated for good service (leave small change or round up).
+- •Tipping is not mandatory but appreciated for excellent service (around 10-20 baht or a small percentage at restaurants).

-- •It's polite to remove your shoes before entering someone's home or certain shops/temples.
+- •Remove your shoes before entering someone's home or certain temples.

-- •Avoid pointing your feet at people or religious icons; the feet are considered the lowest part of the body.
+- •Avoid pointing your feet at people or religious icons, as feet are considered the lowest part of the body.